Pricing Innovation Under Latency Constraints: A Mean-Field Analysis of Coded Payload Delivery: Introduction

 \section{Introduction}

 Low-latency data delivery has economic value whenever the usefulness of information depends on when it is received.
 In distributed systems with hard timing constraints, the key performance object is therefore not only throughput or average delay, but the distribution of end-to-end completion times.
 Small changes in the right tail can translate into large, discontinuous changes in payoff when deadlines are missed.
 Contemporary blockchain networks are a canonical example: core messages such as blocks and attestations, and increasingly blob-sized data payloads, must be disseminated under protocol-defined clocks over a gossip-based peer-to-peer network (e.g., GossipSub).
-In both cooperative settings (consensus rewards and penalties) and adversarial settings (latency-sensitive competition), participants benefit from reconstructing and reacting to a payload within the current slot rather than one slot later.
+In both cooperative settings (consensus rewards and penalties) and adversarial settings (latency-sensitive competition), participants benefit from reconstructing and reacting to a a disseminated payload as quickly as possible.

 Ethereum makes this deadline sensitivity explicit.
-Consensus proceeds in fixed-length slots, and validators must learn the head block and broadcast an attestation within a narrow time window.
-When block propagation is slow, fewer validators can attest in time, and even correct attestations earn less if they are included later: payouts are discounted by inclusion delay, so expected staking yield depends on the distribution of propagation and aggregation latency rather than on average delay alone \cite{wahrstatter2023time}.
-This latency dependence extends beyond consensus votes to data availability.
+Consensus proceeds in fixed-length slots, and validators must receive the head block and broadcast an attestation within a narrow time window.
+When block propagation is slow, fewer validators can attest in time, and even correct attestations earn less if they are included later: payouts are discounted by inclusion delay, so expected staking yield depends on the distribution of propagation and aggregation latency rather than on average delay alone \cite{neroeth2024attestations_block_propagation_timing_games,neroeth2024deep_diving_attestations,oz2023time,schwarzschilling2023timing}.
+This latency dependence extends beyond becon blocks.
 Proto-danksharding (EIP-4844) introduced blob-carrying transactions, moving the dissemination of large data payloads into the consensus critical path \cite{eip4844,soltani2024eip4844delay}.
 With PeerDAS (EIP-7594), validators are expected to participate in data availability sampling and reconstruction of erasure-coded blob data, so the relevant deadline is no longer just receiving a block, but completing sufficient blob shard downloads to confidently attest \cite{eip7594}.